Admission requirements - One of the following:

 Verification form

-Important information: It is a very good idea that applicants with non-Danish entry qualifications fill in a verification form to verify the hours of instruction of the subjects needed for the study programme during the final three years of upper secondary school as well as last received grade.
-To be accepted, the verification form must be stamped and signed by your previous school.
+Important information: Applicants with non-Danish entry qualifications need to fill in a verification form to verify the hours of instruction of the subjects needed for the study programme (specific admission requirements) during the final three years of upper secondary school.
+To be accepted, the verification form must be stamped and signed by your upper secondary school.

 Download verification form (pdf)